 Breastfeeding Versus Pumping- Everything You Need to Know

-First, it is awesome that you have decided to make it a priority that your baby receive breast milk.
+First, it is awesome that you have decided to make it a priority that your baby receives breast milk.
 There are so many great benefits for both you and your baby, that it balances out with the bit of inconvenience it can be at times.

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.